openMSX User's Manual

 openMSX records the sound at the exact speed at which it should be produced, no matter the speed at which the emulation was running while recording.
 Note that recording sound to the uncompressed WAV format will take a lot of disk space: at 44.1 kHz it will take about 176 kB per second.

-You can start the recording of sound by issuing the command soundlog start.
+The underlying console command to start the recording of sound is soundlog start.
 It will automatically choose a file name and save it in the soundlogs directory in your personal openMSX folder.
 You can also add an extra parameter to specify the filename for the new WAV file.
 To stop recording, use soundlog stop.
-You can toggle the recording status using soundlog toggle, which is useful if you bind this command to a hot key.
+You can toggle the recording status using soundlog toggle, which is useful if you bind this command to a hotkey.

 There is also an advanced feature for recording audio to file: you can record individual channels of sound chips to individual files on disk.
 The sound is in the native frequency of the sound chip this time, which means that for chips like PSG or SCC (which run at very high frequencies), the files will be huge.
-(You are warned!)
-This feature is easiest to control with the record_channels command.
+(You have been warned!)
+This feature can be controlled in the GUI via Main menu bar → Settings → Sound → Show sound chip settings and in that window click on the "channels" checkbox, which opens a window where you can fill in a file name for each channel you want to record with.
+Perhaps it is easiest to control from the console with the record_channels command.
 Note that in contrast to the soundlog command, the output file of this command ends up in the current directory and not in a special directory.
 We hope you can use this command to study the fantastic compositions of MSX software and make great remakes of them.

 A feature of emulators which is particularly useful is saving the state of the emulated machine to a file, in order to load it again later and continue exactly where you left off when saving.
 Not only useful for games, but also for debugging or testing.
-This feature is now also available in openMSX!
-And the best thing is, that it is designed in such way that it is able to cope with older save states in future releases.
+For openMSX we designed this feature in such a way that it is trying really hard to be future proof.
 So, you don't have to be afraid to upgrade to a new version of openMSX: your save states will remain usable!

-The easiest way to use it is by using the keyboard shortcuts for quickly saving and loading a state, see the key mapping section.
+The easiest way to use it is by using the keyboard shortcuts for quickly saving and loading a state, see the shortcut hints in the aforementioned menu and also the key mapping section.
 These shortcuts basically use the savestate and loadstate commands, with the parameter quicksave, i.e. they use a savestate file with the name 'quicksave'.
 You can also use the commands directly yourself, with the argument as the name of the slot you save the state to (use TAB or the list_savestates command to see your previously saved states).
 Without having to browse the file system of your computer, you can also conveniently delete existing save games with the delete_savestate command.

-You can go back in time a second (upto the moment in MSX time you started the reverse feature, but it is auto started by default) using the key binding for this: PageUp.
+You can go back in time a second using the key binding for this: PageUp.
 Once you went back, openMSX will replay whatever you did when you were at this time for the first time, until it got at the point where you went back.
 From then on, everything will continue as normal.
 If you touched any control of your MSX during replay, you have indicated to take over from the replay.
 If you do that, the rest of the replay is erased (openMSX forgets that that future ever happened).
 This is the typical way to correct mistakes using this feature.

 While replaying, you can also jump forward in time ("Back to the Future") using PageDown.
 Also, you can go back a specific amount of seconds or to an absolute moment in (MSX) time, all using the reverse command.
 (This can also be useful when you're developing/debugging MSX software.)

-If all of this sounds a bit confusing, you can use the reverse bar (hover near the top of the openMSX window to make it appear), which will show you a visualisation of all of this on screen.
+If all of this sounds a bit confusing, you can use the reverse bar (by default, it's placed in the bottom right corner, hover there in the main openMSX window to make it appear), which will show you a visualisation of all of this on screen.
 The bar represents the time while the feature was enabled and shows the current moment in time (the red indicator).
 You can click on it to jump back and forward in time.
-The vertical lines indicate times when snapshots where made.
+The vertical lines indicate times when snapshots were made.
 The bar will fade out after a while, but hovering your cursor over it makes it reappear.
-If you want to get rid of the bar, issue the toggle_reversebar command.
+If you want to get rid of the bar, toggle this setting in the GUI menu: Main menu bar → Save state → Reverse/replay settings → Show reverse bar.
 (This will not turn off the reverse feature itself.)

-If you want to disable the reverse feature, you can use the reverse stop command.
-And if you don't want it to restart again anymore, use the auto_enable_reverse setting.
+If you want to disable the reverse feature, you can use Main menu bar → Save state → Reverse/replay settings → Enable reverse/replay or the underlying reverse stop console command.
+And if you don't want it to restart again anymore, uncheck the Main menu bar → Save state → Reverse/replay settings → Auto enable reverse setting.

-If you want to save a very compact recording of what you did, or want to have the possibility to start off in the middle of a recording, you can save your complete replay to a file with the reverse savereplay command.
-They can also be loaded of course, with reverse loadreplay.
+If you want to save a very compact recording of what you did, or want to have the possibility to start off in the middle of a recording, you can save your complete replay to a file with Main menu bar → Save state → Save replay... or the reverse savereplay command.
+They can also be loaded of course, with Main menu bar → Save state → Load replay... or reverse loadreplay.

 If this sounds a bit difficult for you, just try it out.
 It's really much easier when you actually work with it.
 As always in the console, using TAB to complete your commands and their options proves to be very useful!